15 Top Hikes in Santo Antao, Cape Verde

 Where to Stay: Cantinho da Amizade

 There is a stunning viewpoint.
-According to the popular saying, an Englishman, passing by and thinking it was the sea, plunged back and forth into an abyss completely filled with flakes of white cotton clouds.
+According to the popular saying, an Englishman, passing by and thinking it was the sea, plunged back and forth into an abyss filled with flakes of white cotton clouds.

 Narrow side roads open snake access through mountain ranges and small valleys, where the highest altitude is around 1,500 meters at Pico da Cruz.